 Ability to connect to an audience

-NOTE: Participants do not need to be strong in all of these areas — most Jewish Stars are not — and therefore no one should be discouraged from entering based on their ability to meet all evaluation criteria.
-Participants are NOT judged during this process; they are matched with the most appropriate leadership-training opportunities for them.
+NOTE: Participants do not need to be strong in all of these areas — most Jewish Stars are not — and therefore no one should be discouraged from entering based on how well they meet the video evaluation criteria.
+Passion and intention are equally if not more important.
+Participants are NOT judged during this process; they are matched with the most appropriate growth opportunities for them.

 *Video and sound quality are not taken into account in the evaluation process, but do review your video to be sure we can both see and hear you clearly.